dglazkov/polymath/format.md

   sort: 'random',
   //If provided, will be used as the seed to sort.random to yield a deterministic order.
 May be omitted.
   seed: 'abc',
-  //Sorts are descending by default.
-If true, will reverse the sort.
-May be omitted if 'false'
-  reversed: true
   //details is optional.
 It's typically only set for libraries generated from Library.query()
   details: {
     //Message is optional and will be displayed when